 The church is also to be a place of healing.
 Like a hospital is a place at which sick people can become well, the church is a community of people who know they need the healing that is only found in Jesus.
 So we come to Him for physical healing, and also for relational healing--as God restores us to a flourishing relationship with Himself and one another.
 (Though this also ties into the previous point, as our relationship with God was not just bent, but broken, and we don't just need to be patched up, but need new life.)

 The church is also a place of worship.
 Even more than the best surgeon receives praise, God alone restores us to wholeness, and He alone deserves all the praise.
-Only in a posture of worship do we discover the life we were meant to live.
+Only when we are centered on God do we discover the life we were meant to live.

 The church is also a place of equipping.
 Think of physical therapists in a hospital, pushing those in recovery to stretch and grow stronger, equipping them to be able to do more.

 The church is also a place of serving.
-As we continue to experience Jesus’ healing work in us, we find that He also enables us to serve one another—almost as if hospital patients were also equipped to serve as aides.
+As we continue to experience Jesus’ healing work in us, we find that He also works through us to serve others—almost as if hospital patients were also equipped to serve as aides.